MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 3 - Searching Arrays.md

 ### How Humans Search

-How fast can you find the word "panda" in this grid?
+How fast can you find the word "panda" in this **unsorted** grid?
 Don't use CTRL-F or ⌘-F!

 | cat | goose | dog | lion | bear | snake | rabbit |
 | --- | --- | --- | --- | --- | --- | --- |